arviz-devs/arviz-project/roadmap.md

 Plan to ask dashboard + some refactoring grant

 ## Julia roadmap
-As Python functionality is ported to Julia, it is divided into smaller, modular packages that are designed to be standalone packages useful outside of ArviZ, to integrate with the broader Julia ecosystem, and to interact well with ArviZ.jl's data structures.
+As Python functionality is ported to Julia, it is divided into smaller, modular packages that are designed to
+- be standalone packages useful outside of ArviZ,
+- integrate with the broader Julia ecosystem, and
+- interact well with ArviZ.jl's data structures.
 Examples of these packages are PSIS.jl, InferenceObjects.jl, and MCMCDiagnosticTools.jl.
 ArviZ.jl is then primarily a monopackage that brings all of these components together.

 The main development priority in Julia in 2023 is porting plots with both the Plots.jl and Makie.jl backends and providing utilities to support bespoke plotting.